 Born in Algiers, Algeria.

-She is an architect and an architectural historian and theorist who works at the intersection of architecture, planning, colonial practices, and military operations from the early 19th century up to the present days.
+She is an architect and an architectural historian and theorist who works at the intersection of architecture, planning, colonial practices, and military operations from the 18th century up to the present days.
 Her book Architecture of Counterrevolution: The French Army in Northern Algeria (Zurich: gta Verlag, September 2017) examines French colonial territorial transformations and spatial counterinsurgency measures in Algeria under colonial rule during the Algerian Revolution (1954-1962).
 The book discusses the complicity of architecture and planning in strategies of offense, defense, control, and surveillance.